 Novel Studies: Students read a variety of novels throughout the year.
 Some of the class favorites are “Tales of a Fourth Grade Nothing” and “Esperanza Rising.”

 Honor Roll: Fourth grade is the first year that students are eligible to qualify for Blue Knight and Honor Roll.
-Students who maintain all 90% or above in every subject or a 90% overall average will receive a Blue Knight or Honor Roll certificate at the end of every six weeks.
+Students who maintain all 90% or above in every subject or a 90% overall average will receive a Blue Knight or Honor Roll certificate at the end of every quarter.